axonops/documentation/docs/how-to/setup-log-collection.md

 AxonOps dashboards provides a comprehensive set of charts with an embedded view for logs and events.
 The goal is to correlate metrics with logs/events as you can zoom in the logs histogram or metrics charts to drill down both results.

-[Log collection](../../how-to/setup-log-collection.md) is  defined in the bottom part of that page.
+Log and event view is located in the bottom part of that page that you can expand/collapse with the horizontal splitter.

 > Note: Currently this configuration is shared accross all the clusters but we will provide a dedicated configuration (per cluster) soon.